vicmi-dev/rb-customer-statement-processor/README.md

  * Import the project in your favourite IDE
  * Run the file `"src\main\java\com\manuel\rb\RbCustomerStatementProcessorApplication.java"`

- ## Quick run
+ ## Use

- * The API can be reached at http://localhost:8080/customer/api/upload
+ * The API can be reached at http://localhost:8080/api/upload
  * Upload the csv or xml files as 'files' Key in form-data POST body
  * The response will be a list/s of JSON objects including the reference number and description for each transaction with duplicated reference numbers or balance error.